kraxarn/spotify-qt/readme.md

 | Haiku | [haikuports](https://github.com/haikuports/haikuports/tree/master/media-sound/spotify_qt) | [Begasus](https://github.com/Begasus) |
 | NetBSD | [pkgsrc](https://github.com/NetBSD/pkgsrc/tree/trunk/audio/spotify-qt) | [voidpin](https://github.com/voidpin) |

+Other Linux distributions can download the latest binary from the automated builds [here](https://kraxarn.github.io/latest-artifact?owner=kraxarn&repo=spotify-qt).
+Keep in mind that it's the build currently in development and might be unstable.
+You also still need to install Qt and is currently only available for x86_64 Linux.

 ## Building from Git
 Make sure you have Qt (5.12+/6.0+), CMake (3.5+) and various build tools like `make`, `g++` and `git`.
 ```